iIias/mlops-sustainability-oss/README.md

 # mlops-sustainability-oss 🌱

+_Disclaimer: This repository focuses on realizing adequate processes/pipelines in CPD.
+From an ML perspective, the trained model itself here is dismissable and will not receive the time investment it needs._

 ### A self-sustaining end-to-end CP4D MLOps workflow for a flood forecasting model with automated data versioning and rollback

 Welcome 👋 to this MLOps for sustainability repository.